GwendalRaoul/mqttfx-wirepas-decoder/README.md

 | **Windows** | `[USER_HOME]\AppData\Local\MQTT-FX\addons`               |
 | **Linux**   | `[USER_HOME]/MQTT-FX/addons`                             |

+# How to use

+Once mqttfx is started and you have subscribed to some topics (like _gw-events/#_), you can select the Wirepas Generic Protobuf decoder in the "Payload decoded by" drop down menu in the right lower part of the screen.
+It should decode the received message in a Json readable format.

+> :warning:
+>
+> _Main purpose of this pluggin is to visualize the traffic to help diagnose the issues but is not designed nor tested with very high loaded brokers_
+>

 # Building

+If you want to add your modification, you can rebuild it yourself.

 The build uses Gradle.
 Build with the `shadowJar` task: